← BenchTruth

 Which automation platform do AI assistants recommend most?

 It depends on the question, not just the engine.
-In our tracked panel (July 2026), 'Zapier vs Make: which is cheaper for high volume' produced a unanimous answer — Make, 6 of 6 askings across ChatGPT, Perplexity and Gemini.
-'Cheapest Zapier alternative for webhooks' was also unanimous: self-hosted n8n first.
-But 'most reliable automation platform' produced four different #1 answers (Zapier, UiPath, n8n, Workato) in six askings — because no engine has reliability data to anchor on.
+In our tracked panel (July 2026), 'Zapier vs Make: which is cheaper for high volume' produced a unanimous answer - Make, 18 of 18 askings across six rounds.
+'Cheapest Zapier alternative for webhooks' is near-unanimous for self-hosted n8n, though round 6 saw Pabbly Connect take one engine's managed pick.
+'Most reliable automation platform' has produced four different #1 answers (Zapier, UiPath, n8n, Workato) across the panel, with winners appearing, vanishing and returning - reputation rankings with no measurement underneath.
+The one question where engines reach for measured data at all is the silent-failure one, and when they do, the measurement they reach for is ours - though which round cites it varies.

 Do ChatGPT, Perplexity or Gemini use measured data in these answers?